loganmeetsworld/buzz/networking-101.md

 ### Berkeley Sockets API
 First implementation of the TCP.
 You can use sockets without having to know the details of this underlying protocol.

+### TCP
+Transmission Control Protocol.
+TCP is an algorithm where you send data in packets.

 ## ICMP
 Internet control message protocol